waoverholt/waoverholt.github.io/_posts/blog/2019-10-17-current-MAG-protocol.md

 * Table of Contents
 {:toc}

-The example files & paths shown throughout this workflow are on LUMOS.
+The example files & paths shown throughout this workflow are on the Kuesel Labs server LUMOS.
+I've set up all the conda environments necessarily already and I don't go into that process here.

-I've been testing this protocol on a collection of small test metagenomes (each with exactly 25,000 seqs).
+I've been testing this protocol on a collection of small test metagenomes.
 The working directory for these examples is here:

-/home/li49pol/data/Projects/example_metaGs/scripts
+/home/user/data/Projects/example_metaGs/scripts

 ## QAQC